r0hanshah/dog-app/README.md

 If you have any suggestions or encounter any issues, please feel free to open an issue on the GitHub repository or contact me directly.

 ---

-By providing this README in Markdown format, it will render beautifully on GitHub and make your project easy to understand for anyone visiting your repository.

-Feel free to customize and update the placeholders with your actual information and include any additional details that you think are important.